apple/turicreate/userguide/one_shot_object_detection/README.md

 #### Introductory Example

-In this example, the goal is to localize where in the image instances of the category 'stop sign' are present.
+In this example, the goal is to **localize** where in the image instances of the category **stop sign** are present.
 For this task we supply a single image of a stop sign as a starter image:

 ```python